neochimp/coda/README.md

 ## How To Use

 Once built, you can use the ```run.sh``` script to interface with the database.
-I recommend creating an alias for this for ease of use, for the rest of the documentation I will be referring to the command as ```coda```.
+I recommend creating a symlink for the binary file for ease of use, for the rest of the documentation I will be referring to the command as ```coda```.

 ### Commands